HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Limitations

 \section{Limitations}

-While efficient, \textit{HatePrototypes}, like other early-exiting techniques and methods for model compression or acceleration, can lead to lower scores on out-of-domain test data compared to full-model baselines.
+While efficient, \textit{HatePrototypes}, like other early-exiting techniques and methods for model acceleration, can lead to lower scores on out-of-domain test data compared to full-model baselines.
 However, the exiting threshold can be further calibrated at the layer-wise level to significantly reduce the performance gap introduced by early exiting.

-Similarly, \textit{HatePrototypes} transfer relies on the hidden states of fine-tuned language models, which may be insufficient to achieve the same performance as baselines whose parameters are directly optimized on the target benchmark.
+Similarly, \textit{HatePrototypes} transfer relies on the hidden states of fine-tuned LMs, which may be insufficient to achieve the same performance as baselines whose parameters are directly optimized on the target benchmark.
+In this work, we focus on hidden representations of texts derived from LMs.
+Future research could extend the proposed prototype-based framework to multiview representations within multimodal architectures, where prototypes are jointly constructed from text and additional modalities.

 Another limitation lies in the need for reliable annotations in implicit-hate benchmarks.
 We experiment with widely used corpora for hate-speech classification; however, the subtle nature of implicit hate often results in low annotation reproducibility, as judgments can vary considerably across annotators and cultural contexts.
 Overall, the development of new resources remains complex and may require fine-grained annotation schemes.
-A future release of the prototype-based framework could be used to pre-annotate implicit-hate data and highlight the most ambiguous cases for human review.
+The released prototype-based framework could be used to pre-annotate implicit-hate data and highlight the most ambiguous cases for human review.

 Finally, prototype-based early exiting could also be leveraged for interpretability to explore how model depth reflects the subtlety of a classified instance and to understand the processing depth required for a correct prediction.